Isayso/VideoLinks/README.md

  ### Add Youtube Channel
  Copy Channel Link to Clipboard (usually it is the "Watch all" button on Youtube page) and press hotkey

+ ### Import SQLite files from VideoLinkSafe or NewPipe
+ Go to Import menu and choose the old sqlite file

  ![GitHub Releases (by Release)](https://img.shields.io/github/downloads/Isayso/VideoLinks/total)